Figueira da Foz: Sports

+Football

-Figueira da Foz is home to Associação Naval 1º Maio, best known for its football team which spent six seasons between 2005 and 2011 in the national top tier, the Primeira Liga.
+Figueira da Foz was home to Associação Naval 1º Maio, best known for its football team which spent six seasons between 2005 and 2011 in the national top tier, the Primeira Liga.
+The club dissolved in 2017 and was succeeded by the phoenix club Associação Naval 1893.

+Basketball

 The city is also the home of the basketball department of Ginásio Clube Figueirense which competes in the Portuguese basketball league, adding rowing and swimming to their more notorious activities.

+Tennis

 The Tennis Club da Figueira da Foz was founded in 1917 and is still located next to the Santa Catarina Fort at the mouth of the Mondego River today.

-The city hosted the Mundialto international beachsoccer tournament from 1997 to 2004.
+Beach soccer

+The city hosted the Mundialito de Futebol de Praia (also known as the Mundialito of Beach Soccer), an international beach soccer tournament, from 1997 to 2004.
+Held annually at Praia da Claridade beach in Figueira da Foz, the event featured national teams and served as a prominent international competition in the sport's early development under Beach Soccer Worldwide (BSWW) organization.

+The tournament followed an inaugural edition in 1994 in Rio de Janeiro, Brazil, but from 1997 onward, Figueira da Foz became its consistent host for eight consecutive years (1997–2004), establishing the city as a key hub for beach soccer in Europe and a "cradle" for major competitions in Portugal.

+Brazil dominated most editions, winning in 1997, 1999, 2000, 2001, and 2002, while the United States won in 1998, and for the home country, Portugal claimed the 2003 title.
+The 2004 edition marked the final year in Figueira da Foz before the tournament later moved to other locations.
+The event contributed significantly to the growth of beach soccer in Portugal, paving the way for the country's later successes in competitions like the Euro Beach Soccer League and FIFA Beach Soccer World Cup.

+After 2004, Figueira da Foz continued to host major beach soccer events, such as stages of the Euro Beach Soccer League Superfinal.

+Surfing

 International surf competitions frequently take place in Figueira like the World Surf Championship 2010 or the IFCA Slaloms Worlds 2008.

 Transport

 Road

 Figueira da Foz is accessed by motorways A14, linking it to Coimbra and A1, and A17, linking it to Aveiro and A25 (reaching Spain) to the north and Leiria and A8 to the south.
 As an alternative to tolled motorways, it is served by routes EN109, linking Leiria to Gaia (near Porto), and EN111, linking Figueira da Foz to Coimbra and IC2, the toll-free alternative to A1.
 There are intercity bus services to Lisbon, Porto, Leiria, Aveiro and Viseu.
 There are also regional bus services to Coimbra and places in between.